Sanraith/milight-lib/README.md

 # milightlib
-Java library to handle the Milight wifi bridge using UDP commands.
+Java library to control the Milight wifi bridge using UDP commands.